GeoStat-Framework/pentapy/README.md

 Instead of "all" you can also typ "scipy" or "umfpack" to get one of these specific packages.

+## Citation

+If you use `pentapy` in your publication, please cite it:

+> Müller, (2019). pentapy: A Python toolbox for pentadiagonal linear systems.
+Journal of Open Source Software, 4(42), 1759, https://doi.org/10.21105/joss.01759

+To cite a certain release, have a look at the Zenodo site: https://doi.org/10.5281/zenodo.2587158

 ## References

 The solver is based on the algorithms PTRANS-I and PTRANS-II